← Back

 A major spill can lead to a pool fire or flash fire with serious consequences.

-In this case, the event likelihood can be reduced to a very low value because several independent protections act together:
+In this case, the likelihood can be reduced to a very low value because several safeguards act together:

 • The operating team is physically present during loading operations.